GuvenBoydak/guvenboydak/README.md

 ### Hi there, I'm Güven  boydak 👋
-- I'm teaching and try to working on Full Stack Development.
+- I'm learning and try to working on Full Stack Development.
 - I am a person who has a passion for learning and loves to work without giving up.

 <br >